What is the attendance policy?

-For all absences, the student is responsible for contacting professors individually or through the professors' departments.
-If a student will be absent for illness, medical reasons, or exceptional personal reasons for three (3) or more consecutive class days, the Dean of Students Office may be asked to notify professors regarding the student's absences.
-Students will be required to provide verifiable documentation regarding the reason for the absences to the Dean of Students Office.
-Though notification may be provided by the Dean of Students Office, arrangements for make-up work, make-up exams, or possible assignment adjustments are the responsibility of the student.
+For all absences, the student is responsible for contacting instructors individually or through their department.
+If a student will be absent for illness, medical reasons, or exceptional personal reasons for more than one week, the Dean of Students Office may be notified.
+Students may be required to provide verifiable documentation regarding the reason for the absences.
+Arrangements for make-up work, make-up exams, or possible assignment adjustments are the responsibility of the student.

 What are your hours?